aporlowski/pi-sdr/README.md

 2. Pick device RTL2838UHIDIR > OK

 3. We will start with an easy signal to capture, FM radio; the same radio stations you listen to in a car.
 For our example we will use Bloomington's B96.7 WBWB found at 96.7 MHz.
-If you are not in Bloomington you can substitute a channel from your broadcast area.
+If you are not in Bloomington, you can substitute a channel from your broadcast area.
 Because FM is a wide bandwidth transmission, it will be easier to find and tune correctly.

 4. GQRX takes all frequency inputs in kHz.
 So to get from 96.7 MHz to kHZ we need to multiply 96.7 MHz by 1000 to get 96700 kHz.
-Input this number in the Frequency box under the Receiver tab.
+Input this number in the `Frequency` box under the `Receiver tab`.
 This is the target frequency the SDR will center its reception on.

 5. Next Select `mode WFM (mono)` or `WFM (stereo)`.
 This mode selection that tells GQRX how to demodulate the radio signal.
 For example, AM and FM are different modulation techniques and you won't hear the correct audio output if you do not select the correct mode.
 You will notice that the stereo demodulation provides two channels of sound whereas the mono demodulation provides only one channel.
-Depending on your reception quality one mode may sound better than the other.
+Depending on your reception quality, one mode may sound better than the other.

-> See [this page](https://gqrx.dk/doc/practical-tricks-and-tips#use) for more description of the various settings.
+> See [this page](https://gqrx.dk/doc/practical-tricks-and-tips#use) for more description of the various GQRX settings.

 6. Push the `play` button in the top left corner.
 You should hear start to hear the radio station.
-You will see in the top half of the screen a spectrum analyzer, and in the bottom half a time plot of the signal strength for the sampled frequency range.
+You will see in the top half of the screen a spectrum analyzer, and in the bottom half, a time plot of the signal strength for the sampled frequency range.
 The spectrum analyzer measures the signal strength in dB.
 You will see a noise floor across the entire frequency range (probably between -60 to -100 dB depending on your receiver and GQRX settings).
 Where there is a signal broadcast, you should see peaks of signals rise above the noise floor(probably between -80 and -20 dB), these are broadcast radios signals.
 In the lower plot, time runs up and down along the y-axis, and frequency is the x-axis.
 The colors show the signal strength blue:low, yellow:medium, red:high.
-Yellow is typically sufficient.
+Yellow is typically sufficient for demodulation.

 If your signal is not well define from the noise floor you may need to adjust your LNA `input tab` > `LNA`> I have mine set at 3.6 dB.
 You may also adjust your gain `receiver tab` > `Gain` > I have mine at -3.7 dB.
 The  `LNA` is a software low noise amplifier that attempts to amplify the power of the signal while not affecting the signal-to-noise (SNR) ratio.
 The `gain` will increase the power (read as volume) of the signal.
 You will notice as you increase the `gain` the volume output increases, but as you increase the `LNA` the signal may become more clear.
 Increasing the `LNA` will increase the power consumption, so you ideally want to use as little as possible while still receiving a clear signal.